 How DIMO users come to own the platform

 DIMO aims to be a reliable, secure, and open base layer for connected devices.
-We believe the only way to achieve these goals is to build DIMO as a platform where control is vested in a diverse collection of users and stakeholders who all have skin in the game.
+The only way to achieve these goals is to build DIMO as a platform where control is vested in a diverse collection of users and stakeholders who all have skin in the game.

 Web 2.0 business models systematically create these incentives, and part of the vision for DIMO is to create a reality where user-owned digital ecosystems are the norm.
-We're building a better model.
+This is a better model.

 - 1.Designing, deploying, and adjusting rewards pools for drivers and referral bonus programs;

-- 2.Allocating authority and resources to subDAOs (called dTeams) and individuals via streams, grants, and bounties.
-This may fund work such as: building the decentralized data storage infrastructure; determining the optimal method by which vehicle data will be priced and sold; building applications on top of DIMO; and DBC decoding to expand the number of supported vehicles;
+- 2.Allocating authority and resources to teams and individuals via streams, grants, and bounties.
+This may fund work such as: building decentralized data storage infrastructure; determining the optimal method by which vehicle data will be priced and sold; building applications on top of DIMO; and DBC decoding to expand the number of supported vehicles;

 - 4.Investing the treasury.